jharmison-redhat/openshift-setup/README.md

     certificates.
 Not having cert-manager here will not trigger this templating of variables, so it might be preferable to remove this from the list if adopting a cluster with the certificates you want.
+- `GH_TOKEN` (default: *unset*)
+  - The GitHub token you've created at the [Personal Access Tokens Settings Page](https://github.com/settings/tokens) that will allow the framework to configure the ArgoCD Deploy Keys.
+Setting this will enable automatic configuration of the generated SSH key for this ArgoCD instance to be able to pull from the `ARGO_GIT_URL` described above.
 - `CLUSTER_VERSION` (default: `4.15.29`)
   - The version of OpenShift to install (if applicable).
 Affects the version of `oc` and `openshift-install` downloaded as well.